Alexei Verkhratsky: Career

 After completing his PhD, Alexei worked as a research scientist at the Department of General Physiology of the Nervous System, Bogomoletz Institute of Physiology for several years.
 In 1989, he went to Heidelberg University in the laboratory of Helmut Kettenmann, who introduced Alexei to neuroglial research.
 Alexei also was a guest scientist at the Research Group of Cellular Neurophysiology, Max Planck Institute for Biophysical Chemistry and the Department of Cellular Neuroscience of the Max Delbrück Center for Molecular Medicine in Germany in 1992 and 1993, respectively.

-In the Ukraine, he was concurrently the deputy director of the International Center of Molecular Physiology of the National Academy of Sciences of Ukraine and head of the Research Group of Cellular Neuroscience, Bogomoletz Institute of Physiology.
+In Ukraine, he was concurrently the deputy director of the International Center of Molecular Physiology of the National Academy of Sciences of Ukraine and head of the Research Group of Cellular Neuroscience, Bogomoletz Institute of Physiology.
 He returned to Germany in 1995 as a senior research scientist at the Department of Cellular Neuroscience in the Max Delbrück Center for Molecular Medicine.
 Moving to the UK in 1999, he has held multiple positions at the University of Manchester including senior lecturer, reader, professor and chairman in the School of Biological Sciences.